aliveprotocol/Alive-CLI/README.md

 - Container format: **hls**
 - Muxer settings: **hls_time=10**
 - Keyframe interval: Set this to 10x your framerate.
 For example, if you're recording at 30fps, set this value to 300.

+## Programmatic Usage

+The Alive daemon can be invoked programmatically in Python as well.
+For a detailed guide (including example code snippets), check out the [Streamer SDK](https://aliveprotocol.com/docs/develop/streamer-sdk) developer documentation.